 Next, homes in the future may start to come equipped with installed sensors that periodically test the indoor air quality.
 Some of these sensors are used for other purposes as well, such as detecting smoke, fire, or mold.
 Technology is making these sensors more affordable and convenient for new construction and existing layouts.
 Some companies are taking the sensors to the next level and syncing them with smartphone apps to help homeowners take control of their home’s indoor air quality.

 5. High-Tech Air Conditioners

 The appliance that makes the biggest contribution to your home’s indoor air quality is your heating and air conditioning unit.
 HVAC manufacturers are starting to realize the importance of indoor air quality and developing new products that keep the air inside pleasant.
-Additionally, you can work with your local air-conditioner handyman to customize the performance of your unit.
-With the right air conditioning service, you can get cleaner air.
+Additionally, you can work with your local air-conditioner handyman to customize the performance of your unit and for other hvac service you might need.
+With the right air conditioning service such as air conditioning repair, you can get cleaner air.

 6. Improved Dehumidifiers